 The potential profitability of any investment depends in large part on when and under what circumstances you sell it.
 The value of securities, real estate and other assets tends to be cyclical — and also subject to diminution by fees, taxes, and penalties.
 To maximize your earnings, timing is everything.
 Selling off key assets should not depend on the timing of your divorce.

 Protect Your Investment Assets Even as You Divide and Distribute Them

 The process of dividing substantial or complex assets for equitable distribution in divorce can be challenging.
 Both parties seek to protect the current and future value of the assets, but that cannot be accomplished by simply selling everything at once and divvying up the proceeds.
-At Cognetti & Associates, we have substantial experience helping high net worth clients achieve divorce settlements that accurately categorize and value marital property and allow that property to be sold off at the opportune moment to maximize gains.
-Led by veteran attorneys Maria Cognetti and Dave Schanbacher, we can provide knowledgeable legal direction and access to the financial expertise required to equitably divide assets of any type, such as:
+At Cognetti Law Group, we have substantial experience helping high net worth clients achieve divorce settlements that accurately categorize and value marital property and allow that property to be sold off at the opportune moment to maximize gains.
+Led by veteran attorney Maria Cognetti, we can provide knowledgeable legal direction and access to the financial expertise required to equitably divide assets of any type, such as:

 - Family-owned businesses and professional practices

 - Second homes, vacation homes, and investment real estate

 - Retirement accounts such as 401(k)s, 403(b)s and IRAs